 In most municipalities, including St. John’s, taxis must be legally registered and require a special kind of insurance.
 When a company like Uber comes in where virtually anybody can be a driver, lawmakers don’t take it lightly.
 Nor do the owners of taxi companies who could see their businesses obliterated overnight.

 In February 2020 we noticed that Uber had a part of its website setup indicating that the service was available in St. John’s.
 Although rides were not available at that moment, it certainly was an indicator of possible things to come.

 Bad news came in August 2021, as CBC reached out to Uber and received word that Uber is St. John’s is not going to be happening.
 Subsequently, the page was then removed.

 Uber is a huge benefit for tourism as well.
 Passengers who aren’t even sure where they are simply rely on the GPS of the app for the driver to find them.
 No more having to call the taxi company and try to describe their location!

 On the downside, Uber uses surge pricing where rides can cost significantly more during busy times, which is something taxis are not allowed to do.
 As well, you’re no longer “anonymous” when riding an Uber, since they have to verify you as a user.
 When you hop in a taxi, nobody knows your name and there’s no record of where you were or where you travelled.
 With Uber, it’s stored on a server.

-How will Uber go over if it comes to Newfoundland?
+How would Uber go over if it ever came to Newfoundland?
 Maybe a bit like this.